 - 10-inch cakes: 55 to 60 minutes

 Remember, these are just guidelines.
-Depending on the type of oven and how old the oven is, it may run 50 degrees hotter or colder than the true 350 F, which will effect the length of time that the cakes will need to bake.
-To ensure that your oven is truly at 350 F, we recommend purchasing an oven thermometer.
+Depending on the type of oven and how old the oven is, it may run 50 degrees hotter or colder than the true 350 F, which will affect the length of time that the cakes will need to bake.
+To ensure that your oven is truly at 350 F, use an oven thermometer.

-Once your oven is set and your cakes are baking, the next step is to ensure they are done.
-When they're done, a toothpick inserted in the center will come out dry; the cakes will appear golden brown, their edges will pull away from the sides of the pans, and they will spring back from your touch.
-It's especially important with the 10-inch layers to ensure that the cake springs back.
+Once your oven is set and your cakes are baking, the next step is to test for doneness.
+When they're done, a toothpick inserted in the center will come out dry, the cakes will appear golden brown, their edges will pull away from the sides of the pans, and they will spring back from your touch.
+It's especially important that the 10-inch layers spring back.

-Baking your cakes in advance and freezing them saves time, and helps break the overall task into smaller, more manageable steps.
+Baking cakes in advance and freezing them saves time and helps break the overall task into smaller, more manageable steps.

 Once cooled, wrap the cakes tightly in plastic and transfer them to the freezer for up to a week.

 Working with frozen layers is easier.
-They won't crumble as much, and your crumb coat will go on more easily.
+They won't crumble as much, and the crumb coat will go on more easily.

 Note that it's best to freeze the cakes before you level them.
-Likewise if you're planning to split the layers to fill them, wait to do it after you take them out of the freezer.
+Likewise, if you're planning to split the layers to fill them, wait until after you take them out of the freezer.
 For one thing, you'll save the trouble of having to wrap extra layers.
-But more importantly, by limiting the amount of surface area exposed to the air, your cake will stay fresher.
+But more importantly, less exposure to air will keep the cake fresher.
 Just make sure you have enough room in your freezer.

 Leveling a Cake

-You want the tops of your layers to be completely flat so that when you stack them, they don't lean or wobble.
+The tops of the layers should be completely flat so that when you stack them, they don't lean or wobble.
 A long (14-inch) serrated cake knife works best, especially when you get to the 10-inch layer.
-It's just easier if the blade of your knife is longer than the diameter of your cake.
+(It's just easier if the blade of your knife is longer than the diameter of your cake.)

 Keep the blade level while rotating the cake on the turntable.
 Use a sawing motion rather than trying to push the blade through the cake, which can cause the cake to tear.
-You only have to do the tops.
-But you need to do all six layers.
-The good news, though, is that you get to eat the parts that you slice off.
+You only have to do the tops—but you do need to do all six layers.
+(You can eat the parts you cut off!)

 Splitting a Cake

-If you're planning to split the layers (you'll sometimes hear people use the word torte as a verb to refer to splitting a cake), you'll again need to place the cake, on its cardboard round, on your turntable and use your serrated knife to slice it lengthwise.
+If you're planning to split the layers (sometimes called "torting"), you'll again need to place the cake on its cardboard round on a turntable and use a serrated knife to slice it lengthwise.
 As before, keep the blade level and use a sawing motion while rotating the cake on the turntable.

 Applying the Crumb Coat

 Now apply the crumb coat, then chill for 15 to 30 minutes.
 Don't go longer than that.
-If your cake gets too cold, condensation will form when you take it out of the fridge, and this layer of moisture will prevent the second layer of frosting from adhering.Continue to 8 of 12 below.
+If your cake gets too cold, condensation will form and the second frosting layer won't adhere well.

 Applying the Frosting

-Now each tier is assembled and situated on either a cardboard or foamcore round, or a cake drum in the case of the bottom tier.
-Note that the cake drum is wider than the diameter of the bottom tier, to help you get your fingers under it for lifting.
+Now each tier is assembled and situated on either cardboard or foam core round, or a cake drum in the case of the bottom tier.
+Note that the cake drum is wider than the diameter of the bottom tier, so you can get your fingers under it for lifting.

 How to Smooth Frosting

-You can smooth the frosting adequately using just your palette knife.
-But for a really sharp finish, a cake smoother (sometimes called a cake scraper or decorating comb) will come in handy.
+A palette knife does an adequate job of smoothing the frosting, but for a really sharp finish, an icing smoother (sometimes called a cake scraper or decorating comb) comes in handy.

-It's basically a piece of metal with a flat edge and a ribbed edge.
-While rotating the cake on your turntable, you run the edge of the smoother along the sides in the opposite direction of the cake's rotation.
+It's basically a piece of metal with a flat edge and sometimes another, serrated edge.
+While rotating the cake on your turntable, run the edge of the smoother along the sides in the opposite direction of the cake's rotation.

 Whichever kind of supports you use, cut them to the height of each tier and drive them all the way through the cake so that their tops are flush with the cake.
 A triangle formation (three dowels per tier) should be enough support.

 Your cake is now frosted and stacked!
-All that's left is your final decorations.
-If you're skilled with a piping bag, by all means go ahead and pipe some decorative touches around the edges.
-Otherwise, ribbon, sprinkles, edible decorations such as fresh berries, and even edible flowers, are an elegant finishing touch.
+All that's left is final decorations.
+You can pipe some decorative touches around the edges, or use ribbon, sprinkles, and edible decorations such as fresh berries or edible flowers for an elegant finishing touch.